 To sum up, how can a couple conduct a marriage checkup?
 You can use any format you like for these.
 It is something that many couples decide to include on their date night.
 Why not have fun at this meeting?
 Grab whatever you need, including drinks and snacks.
 Nobody said a relationship exam couldn’t be enjoyable!

-By having this conversation, you can determine whether you and your partner are on the same page in your relationship as well as pinpoint any potential problem areas.
-It verifies that your needs are being addressed, and if not, it provides an opportunity for you to talk about how to make that happen.
-The gathering also provides you with the chance to consider and acknowledge your successes.
+This conversation lets you determine whether you and your partner are on the same page in your relationship and pinpoint any potential problem areas.
+It verifies that your needs are being addressed; if not, it provides an opportunity for you to discuss how to make that happen.
+The gathering also allows you to consider and acknowledge your successes.

 Healthy Relationship Check-in Questions